akankit077/ticket_booking_app/README.md

 # Ticket Booking App

 This is a backend API server application for a movie ticket booking application.
 I have used passport and jwt based authentication techniques.
 It has some APIs for analytics also.
+The Database used is PostgreSQL.
+Database is hosted on render.com

 ## Run Locally